Geometry-Dash-Multiplayer/Geometry-Dash-Multiplayer-X/README.md

 - **Animated Icons:** Customize your gameplay experience with a variety of animated icons.
 - **VIP Room:** A special area for Meso and Exo subscribers to connect and share exclusive content.

-## Our Vision

-We aim to create a vibrant and dynamic community where Geometry Dash enthusiasts can come together, compete, and collaborate.
-GDMx is not just about playing the game; it's about building lasting friendships and enjoying a shared passion.

 ## Get Started

 To get started with GDMx: